clD11/go-news-articles/README.md

 Your task is to pick up their work and finish the service.

-##### Features
+##### Tasks

-1. We want to be able to retrieve all the articles for a given user
+1. Clone the repository and get the code working _(hint there will be a failing test)_

-2. We would also like to know the top three categories the user liked the most
+2. Implement a new feature so we can retrieve all the articles for a given user

-3. When our server receives multiple requests a user has reported an issue, a test has been written can you solve this
+3. Implement a new feature so we can determine the top three categories the user liked the most